PedroGaya/hellblazers/srd-player.md

 ## Bodily Impact

-These monikers do not refer to mass, but rather how impactful each is on the body's natural systems.
+This moniker does not refer to mass, but rather how impactful each is on the body's natural systems.
 As a short-hand, all neuralinked cyberware, including the interface, is heavy cyberware, and mechanical parts are light.

 ### Neurodrugs